MiM14/RickyMortyApp/README.md

 - **Characters list** : Users can look at list of characters from the show, along with their image and name.

-- **View character details**: Users can tap on a character to view more information, including their name, gender, status and species.
+- **View character details**: Users can tap on a character to see more information, including their name, gender, status and species.

  **Here is a demo video:**